petermota/lk-coding-exercise-senior-backend-engineer-pedro-mota/README.md

 } ]
 ```

-Here we have used several features: show only certain fields with --properties option, pretty print the output so it is more user readable with --pretty and 2 filters.
-Filters, groups and queries are not case-sensitive.
+Here we have used several features: show only certain fields with --properties option, pretty print the output so it is more user readable with --pretty and 2 filters. **Filters, groups and queries are not case-sensitive**.
 We can make more complex queries:

 ```bash
 $ ./target/appassembler/bin/mtg --properties=id,name,set,rarity,colors set=ktk,znr colors=blue rarity=mythic --pretty